Schön scandal: Allegations and investigation

-In May 2002, Bell Labs set up a committee to investigate, with Malcolm Beasley from Stanford University as chair.
+During May 2002, Bell Labs established a five-person committee to investigate, with Malcolm R. Beasley from Stanford University as chair.
+The remaining four members were Supriyo Datta of Purdue University, Herbert Kogelnik of Bell Labs, Herbert Kroemer of the University of California, Santa Barbara, and Don Monroe of Agere Systems.
 The committee obtained information from all of Schön's coauthors and interviewed the three principal ones (Zhenan Bao, Bertram Batlogg and Christian Kloc).
+The committee found that none of the three authors ever saw Schön take measurements from his devices in real time.
 It examined electronic drafts of the disputed articles, which included processed numeric data.
 The committee requested copies of the raw data, but found that Schön had kept no laboratory notebooks.
 His raw data files had been erased from his computer.
 According to Schön, the files were erased because his computer had limited hard drive space.
-In addition, all of his experimental samples had been discarded or damaged beyond repair.
+Additionally, all of his experimental samples, working, and non-working devices had either been discarded or damaged beyond repair, so the committee was unable to conduct examinations of those.

-On September 25, 2002, the committee publicly released its report.
+On September 25, 2002, the committee released its report publicly.
 The report contained details of 24 allegations of misconduct on Schön's part.
-They found evidence of scientific misconduct in at least 16 of them while the remaining 8 were unrelated to publications or troubling but lacked compelling evidence of misconduct.
-They found that whole data sets had been reused in a number of different experiments.
-They also found that some of his graphs, which purportedly had been plotted from experimental data, had instead been produced using mathematical functions.
+They found evidence of scientific misconduct in at least 16 of them, while the remaining 8 were either unrelated to publications or were "troubling", but lacked compelling evidence of misconduct.
+They found that whole data sets had been reused for a number of different experiments.
+They also found that some of his graphs, which had purportedly been plotted from experimental data, had instead been produced using mathematical functions.

 The report found that all of the misdeeds had been performed by Schön alone.
 All of the coauthors (including Bertram Batlogg, who was the head of the team) were exonerated of scientific misconduct.
-This sparked widespread debate in the scientific community on how the blame for misconduct should be distributed among co-authors, particularly when they share a significant part of the credit.
+However, the report was critical of whether or not the coauthors were sufficiently critical in questioning and validating the results of Schön's papers.
+This caused widespread debate in the scientific community on how the blame for misconduct should be distributed among co-authors, particularly when they share a significant part of the credit.

 Aftermath and sanctions

 Schön acknowledged that the data were incorrect in many of these articles.
 He claimed that the substitutions could have occurred by honest mistake.
 He omitted some data and stated that he did so to show more convincing evidence for behavior that he observed.
+However, he also claimed that he had observed genuine physical effects.

-Researchers at Delft University of Technology and the Thomas J. Watson Research Center have since performed experiments similar to Schön's, without achieving similar results.
-Even before the allegations had become public, several research groups had tried to reproduce most of his spectacular results in the field of the physics of organic molecular materials without success.
+Researchers at Delft University of Technology and the Thomas J. Watson Research Center had since performed experiments similar to Schön's, without achieving similar results.
+Even before the allegations had become public, several research groups had tried to reproduce most of his spectacular results with respect to the topic of the physics of organic molecular materials, without success.